sinkyl/TestGrpc/README.md

 ## Comments

-In case you have to share the .proto file to other than services built with .Net, the <code><i>protobuf-net.Grpc.AspNetCore</i></code> package can't generate the .proto file for this project using generics and inheritance structure.
+In case you have to share the .proto file to other than services built with .Net, the <code><i>protobuf-net.Grpc.AspNetCore</i></code> package can't generate the .proto file for this project that use generics and inheritance structure.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)